PathoGenOmics-Lab/ena-spike-ntd-repdel-analysis/README.md

 ## Usage

 This repository contains a Snakemake workflow for processing sequencing data from FASTQ retrieval to classification and result summarization.
-The pipeline is conceptualized in two main sections: (1) an independent, linear processing pipeline for each record, and (2) summarization jobs that aggregate results and generate reports.
+The pipeline is conceptualized in two main sections: (1) an independent, linear processing pipeline for each record, and (2) summarization tasks that aggregate results and generate reports.
 Due to the large dataset size, a `LIGHT` configuration flag is available to execute only the first section of the DAG, reducing computational load.

 ### 1. Data retrieval and chunking

 - [`00a_run_search.sh`](/00a_run_search.sh): queries the ENA Portal API to retrieve sequencing records.
 - [`00b_generate_chunks.sh`](/00b_generate_chunks.sh): splits survey results into manageable chunks for processing via SLURM job arrays.
 The dataset is divided into 16 groups, each containing up to 5000 chunks, with each chunk holding 16 records.
 This approach addressed Snakemake limitations when handling large DAGs at the time of execution.
+Chunk settings were set considering [our HPC](https://garnatxadoc.uv.es) resource limits.

-### 2. Haplotype Classification
+### 2. Haplotype classification

 - [`01_run_haplotypes_array_chunked.sh <group number>`](/01_run_haplotypes_array_chunked.sh): runs the analysis for a specified chunk group.
 Each execution launches up to 5000 SLURM jobs through a job array.
 This step must be run for each group.
 For the final manuscript, only a subset of groups was analyzed.
 This step is executed with `LIGHT=True`.
+Most parameters can be tweaked via [the Snakemake `config.yaml` file](/config/config.yaml).

-### 3. Summary and Reporting
+### 3. Summary and reporting

 - [`02_run_complete.sh`](/02_run_complete.sh): Executes the full workflow to generate summary tables, visualizations, and reports.
 This step is executed with `LIGHT=False`.
 Given computational constraints, the final manuscript analysis used [`scripts/summarize_results.py`](/scripts/summarize_results.py) instead, which parses result files to produce a summary table with key measurements, and data visualizations were created manually using the same code integrated into the workflow.